 A Modern Idiot's

-Photography is a pursuit of an ever-shifting reality, an attempt to capture that connection between photographer and subject that are bound in a web of space-time, paused for eternity at that magical quantum moment when they become one.
+Photographers are always chasing an ever-shifting reality, attempting to capture that connection between photographer and subject, paused for eternity at that magical quantum moment when the finger and shutter button become one.

 If you get even a fraction of the enjoyment from viewing these images as I did from capturing them, I'll count that as a win.